Globe-Eater/Spreadsheet-combine-describe/README.md

 	python 3.6

 Usage:
-intended inputs are excel spreadsheets .xlsx files output is one excel spreadsheet named Concated_Data.xlsx in the directory the file is run at.
+<p> intended inputs are excel spreadsheets .xlsx files
+output is one excel spreadsheet named Concated_Data.xlsx in the directory the file is run at.

-In the command line or Terminal:
+# In the command line or Terminal:
-	python Combine_spreadsheets.py <path/to/file.xlsx> <path/to/file.xlsx> <path/to/file.xlsx>...
+<p> python Combine_spreadsheets.py <path/to/file.xlsx> <path/to/file.xlsx> <path/to/file.xlsx>...

-If this is run more than once it will overwrite the existing Concated_Data.xlsx file.
+# If this is run more than once it will overwrite the existing Concated_Data.xlsx file.